gaelysam/mapgen_lib/README.md

 * **pos** *(position)* : The position at which the player appears

 ## Params formspec
 You can define mapgen.params_formspec, if any, it is shown after choosing the mapgen and before generating map.
-The sent fields are stored in mapgen.params.
+The sent fields are stored in metadata.
+To get the field which has been sent from a given widget, do `mapgen.get_map_meta("name_of_the_widget")`.

 ----------